melmzv/huwiwiQuartoThesis/README.md

 > - Use the [Data Wrangler Extension](https://code.visualstudio.com/docs/datascience/data-wrangler#:~:text=Data%20Wrangler%20is%20a%20code,clean%20and%20transform%20the%20data.) to view and analyze the pulled data, show column statistics and visualizations.
 It is particularly useful, if  your computer can not manage large-sized pulled CSVs.

 > [!NOTE]
-> - ✨ This template also includes standalone `.tex` files—[`abstract.tex`](doc/abstract.tex), [`abbreviations.tex`](doc/abbreviations.tex), and [`acknowledgments.tex`](doc/acknowledgements.tex)—which can be used if your chair requires a **different section order** than the default set by the Institute of Accounting and Auditing.
-Read more on the partials [here](https://quarto.org/docs/journals/templates.html).
-> - For example, some chairs may prefer to place the abstract **before** the table of contents, or include the list of abbreviations as a main section.
-Simply amend Quarto YAML preamble and adjust the order to fit your needs.
-This makes the template highly adaptable across different thesis styles.
-> - :point_right: First, in order to display and work with Latex 'tex' files, download the [LaTeX Workshop Extension](https://marketplace.visualstudio.com/items?itemName=James-Yu.latex-workshop) for VS Code.
+> - :point_right: In order to display and work with Latex 'tex' files, download the [LaTeX Workshop Extension](https://marketplace.visualstudio.com/items?itemName=James-Yu.latex-workshop) for VS Code.
 This extension provides a comprehensive set of tools for editing and compiling LaTeX documents, including syntax highlighting, code completion, and PDF preview capabilities.

 You also see an `output` directory but it is empty.
 Why?
-Because the output paper and presentation are created locally on your computer.
+Because the output paper is created locally on your computer.

 ### How do I create the output?